More about Glasses is information about prescription eyeglasses and how to buy eyeglasses online.

 The advantages of wearing glasses are also compelling

-- Eyeglasses can limit or adjust the amount of light that your eyes are exposed to – by the use of – photosensitive lenses.
+Eyeglasses can limit or adjust the amount of light that your eyes are exposed to – by the use of photochromic lenses – photosensitive lenses.
 These also protect the eyes both inside and outside from UV rays

-- If you work on a computer all day you can protect your eyes from the artificial blue light from the computer(or mobile) by getting a on your glasses lenses.
+If you work on a computer all day you can protect your eyes from the artificial blue light from the computer(or mobile) by getting a blue light filter on your glasses lenses.

-- You can at very affordable prices – you no longer need to spend an arm and a leg for them AND keep the same pair for years because you did spend so much
+You can buy glasses online at very affordable prices – you no longer need to spend an arm and a leg for them AND keep the same pair for years because you did spend so much

 While some of the disadvantages of glasses have been mentioned to add a few more:

 If you are one that has a strong prescription the glasses can have really thick edged lenses and this can be very unappealing.
 The glasses might make your eyes appear very small or very big.

 It is much easier to get the wrong fitting glasses – and these can be small, too tight or even crooked and can give you headaches or other symptoms of discomfort.

 Check with your eye care professional for advice and guidance but generally, your choice in wearing contacts versus glasses is very personal and depends on your lifestyle, prescription, eye health and even age.
 And while you may feel the choice is clear today as time and your body changes you might find that your needs and choices will change.